mirl-ucsb/story/components/texts/stories/story1/step1-layer2.md

 title: About this study
 ---

-insert generic 'how we can study khipus etc, not specific to AD&A khipu
+insert generic "how we can study khipus" etc, not specific to AD&A khipu